 This might consist of a series of connected 1-inch PVC plumbing pipes in which you have drilled small drain holes.
 Retail drip irrigation systems may become clogged with small particles in the grey water, so they may not be a good choice.
 Alternatively, if you use a barrel for grey water collection, you can hand-water from there using smaller containers.
 Be aware, however, that you should not store untreated grey water longer than 24 hours in the barrel.

-Often, cities and counties have health regulations for using residential grey water that are intended to protect the fresh water supply from contamination.
+Often, cities and counties have health regulations for using residential grey water, and those regulations are intended to protect the fresh water supply from contamination.
 For example, San Luis Obispo County in California requires that residents reusing laundry water install a sump, which consists of a gravel-filled trench, to filter out the contaminants in the grey water as it flows into the landscaping.
 Additionally, because water in which diapers or sickbed linens have been laundered can contain pathogens, the county requires that homeowners ensure such wash water is properly disposed of in the septic or sewer drain.
-(See References 3) Research your location's grey water regulations before starting to recycle.
+Research your location's grey water regulations before starting to recycle.

 Grey Water and Landscaping

 To optimize the benefits of grey water irrigation, you should select laundry additives with care.
 While a modest amount of phosphorus in laundry soap may have a positive effect on plantings, soaps containing sodium for water softening can build up in the soil, causing it to become alkaline and unfavorable to the health of many plants.
 Therefore, using detergents that are low in sodium results in a greener landscape.